btrask/stronglink/SUBSTANCE.md

 Why is this list so long and complicated?
 -----------------------------------------

 Optimization always causes problems, regardless of what you're optimizing for.
 Look at the failures of capitalism.
-When you write security-critical code in C, you are serving two masters: security and performance.
+When you try to write efficient, security-critical code in C, you are serving two masters: security and performance.
 Obviously, serving one master is easier.

 It's worth pointing out that while there is a lot of messy shit written in C, some of the [most secure](http://cr.yp.to/qmail/qmailsec-20071101.pdf) software [of all time](https://sel4.systems/) is written in it too.